IMA Publishes Report on the Global Impact of AI on Accounting and Finance Professionals

 Study participants identified four aspects of challenges associated with AI implementation, which are human, technological, operational, and ethical.
 Challenges related to people – involving all levels of employees within an organization, were identified as the biggest hurdle for success of AI initiatives, according to 38 percent of participants.

-"As AI revolutionizes the accounting and finance sectors in the Middle East, it announces the beginning of a new era of enhanced efficiency, strategic decision-making, and professional development.
-This shift significantly improves the work-life balance and elevates the Middle East's position in the global economy.
+"As AI revolutionizes the accounting and finance sectors in India, it announces the beginning of a new era of enhanced efficiency, strategic decision-making, and professional development.
+This shift significantly improves the work-life balance and elevates India's position in the global economy.
 Embracing AI means embracing a future where learning, innovation, and ethical considerations are paramount.
 It's about more than technological advancement, it's about fostering a society that values continuous improvement, ethical practices, and inclusive growth," said Ahmad Mkhallati, senior director, IMA Middle East, India, and Africa.

 To solve for these challenges and for a successful AI integration, the study outlined the following prerequisites: